nilshoffmann/jmzqc-usecase/README.md

 # jmzqc Use Case Examples

 This repository contains example notebooks for the use of the [jmzQC library](https://github.com/MS-Quality-Hub/jmzqc). jmzQC is part of the [MS Quality Hub](https://ms-quality-hub.github.io/).
 The notebooks demonstrate the calculation of quality control metrics and the generation of mzQC files from proteomics and lipidomics datasets.
-The notebooks are written in Java and can be run in a Jupyter environment using the iJava kernel.
+The notebooks are written in Java and can be run in a Jupyter environment using the Rapaio kernel.
 Please see the Dockerfile for the required dependencies.

 ## Running the Example Notebooks
 Run the example notebooks on mybinder: